-Oscar-winning director Milos Forman dies at 86
+'One Flew Over the Cuckoo's Nest' director Milos Forman dies at 86

 In 1968, he moved from what was then Czechoslovakia to the United Sates after Warsaw Pact troops invaded the country to crush the "Prague Spring."

-In 1975, he raised to fame as director the Hollywood blockbuster "One Flew Over the Cuckoo's Nest," a film starring Jack Nicholson and Louise Fletcher.
-The film won five Oscars, including best picture and best director.
+In 1975, he rose to fame when he directed Hollywood blockbuster "One Flew Over the Cuckoo's Nest," an adaptation from a Ken Kesey novel.
+The film starring Jack Nicholson and Louise Fletcher won five Oscars, including best picture and best director.

+It became the second film in history to win the top five Academy Award categories.

+Forman's friends had questioned him about his decision to direct "One Flew Over the Cuckoo's Nest," a story they said was "so American" for a foreign director.

 He won a second Oscar for the 1984 extravaganza "Amadeus," a biopic of Wolfgang Amadeus Mozart, which won a clutch of Academy awards.